 Licorice Root (Glycyrrhiza glabra) 50 mg

 Various animal studies reveal licorice exerts favorable effects on blood sugar and cholesterol levels, making it attractive to some who have metabolic syndrome (pre-diabetes).
-In one review of previously published human research, licorice appeared to modestly reduce body weight by about 1 pound.
+In one review of previously published human research, licorice appeared to reduce body weight by about 1 pound modestly.
 Weight loss should impact blood sugar in a positive way.
 At least one pre-clinical study appears to show that an extract of licorice (glabridin) improves memory in laboratory animals.
 Licorice might work by adjusting how the microbiome functions.